teh0xqb/teh0xqb.github.io/_posts/2014-03-09-drunk-love.md

 He turns out to be OUR favorite artist!
 I don’t know why this is so relevant.
 I end up playing his songs ([Mad Love](https://www.youtube.com/watch?v=UDf8YsiAulQ)) and here I am.
 Because of his lyrics I am madly in love and dancing and falling over, chest first.
 I have been trying really hard to ignore it... but each time I pronounce her name in my mind, I fail to understand how bewitched I am.
 Come on!
 I am drawing happy faces with syrup, on the pancakes.

-And as I slowly sip my coffee, all I can think is how excitig life is.
+And as I slowly sip my coffee, all I can think is how exciting life is.

 Because this coffee tastes like luck.
 Because this breakfast tastes like life.
 And maannn, do these pancakes taste like glory.